idokatzav/KNN-Classifier/README.md

     Classifier-->Classify;
     Classify-->send;
 ```
-With greater details: After creating and binding a socket,
+With greater details: After creating and binding a m_socket,
 the server listens and accepts a client.
 When the two are connected,
 the server receives the unclassified data from the user,
 and classifies it with a classifier, initialized with local data.